Hades II: Post-release

-Hades II received "universal acclaim" from critics, according to review aggregator Metacritic.
-OpenCritic reported a top critic average score of 94%, with 99% of critics recommending the game.
+Hades II received "universal acclaim" from critics, according to review aggregator platform Metacritic.
+OpenCritic, meanwhile, reported that 98% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.

 Critics praised Hades for its gameplay, artwork, voice acting, and soundtrack.
 In a perfect review, IGN praised the gameplay as "snappy and delightful" and highlighted the two distinct runs the player could make.
 GameSpot described it as "best looking game the studio has delivered yet."
 Dualshockers described the voice acting as "incredible across the board."
 Eurogamer lauded how Darren Korb's music "interacts with the experience."

 Some critics felt the game's true ending was underwhelming.
 Polygon criticized the game for inadequately resolving the conflicts of its story, noting that the game's complex narrative suggested a more nuanced conclusion than what was ultimately presented.
 Rock Paper Shotgun described the ending as unsatisfying, noting that the game did not end with the player killing Chronos as advertised.
 Several outlets reported widespread backlash against the ending among audiences online, who expressed frustration with Zagreus's character taking precedence over Melinoë in her own game.
 Endless Mode expressed dissatisfaction with the unfulfilling ending, but offered an explanation of it as potentially a meta-fictional commentary on the nature of gaming.

 A month after the game's release, Supergiant announced changes to the game's ending, adding extra scenes and introducing a feature to revert the game to its pre-conclusion state.